Discover the high Andes and the Rainbow Mountain

 Yes.
 Walking sticks are always helpful to trekkers, especially if is raining along the trek.
 Using walking sticks can help take the pressure off your knees while doing some portion of the trek.
 Plus they will help you get up the mountain as well.

-The weather in Cusco regions and part of the Andes is unpredictable even if the weather forecast says it’s sunny we can’t trust in it.
-It is an impossible question for us to answer.
-Historically April through September is the dry season, November through February is the rainy season and March and October and bridge months – a mixture of both.
 But the clouds have not followed these rules in the last few years.
 Prepare for sun and rain no matter when you come.
 As far as temperatures go, that is consistent throughout the year.
 Mornings and evenings are always cold.
 Make sure to bring a fleece jacket for the mornings and a down jacket for the evenings.
-Once the sun is up you should be comfortable hiking in short sleeves.
-Long pants (yoga or hiking) are encouraged to help from the mosquitos which can be a nuisance in some part of the trail.
+Once the sun is up, you should be comfortable hiking in short sleeves.
+Long pants (yoga or hiking) are encouraged to help with the mosquitos, which can be a nuisance in some parts of the trail.

 From: USD 280.00 per person